dorn-haus/ops/README.md

   using 🪚🪛 power tools.
 - **🌳 Low footprint:** All of the nodes are either old machines I am no longer using, or used machines I bought for very cheap.
 Many use passive cooling.
-- **6️⃣ IPv6 networking:** The goal is to manage the entire cluster via IPv6, and maybe one day disable IPv4 networking entirely.
+- **6️⃣ IPv6-only networking:** The cluster itself does not use IPv4, except for the jumphost server.
+Outbound IPv4 connections go through a Squid HTTP proxy that can reach IPv4 hosts.

 ## 6️⃣ IPv6 networking